-Some animals can without doubt engage in the CORA (Tomasello 2014).
+Some animals can, without doubt, engage in the probe cycle (Tomasello 2014).
 They can work out some possible actions and outcomes in their heads before acting and suffering adverse outcomes.
 Our fellow primates can most certainly do this.
 Furthermore, for many baby animals their early limitations serve as ways to constrain their experiences to manageable proportions (just as children's early limitations in speech production and reception constrain what aspects of the input can become intake to be processed).
 But humans are far superior in this regard and the reason this is so, I would argue, is because we have language.
 Indeed, if we want a theory of learning that differentiates between general primate learning and more specific forms of human learning, then language is surely a key, since humans alone have language in the sense that the term "natural language" is used in linguistics (Pinker 1994).

-To see the crucial role of language in thinking and learning we need first to see how meaning works in language and the role of what I will call "situated meaning" (Gee 2004, 2014a, 2015a).
+To see the crucial role of language in thinking and learning we need first to see how meaning works in language and the role of what I will call "situational meaning" (Bergen 2013; Gee 2004, 2014, 2015b).
 There are two types of meaning a word can have.
-First, a word can have what I will call a "basic meaning" (other terms here that mean much the same thing: literal meaning, utterance-type meaning, lexical meaning, or dictionary meaning).
+First, a word can have what I will call a "basic meaning" (other terms here that mean much the same thing: literal meaning, utterance-type meaning, lexical meaning, dictionary meaning, or system meaning).
 Thus, a word like "cat", in terms of basic meaning, means a certain type of animal, a feline.
 This type (cat) is not specified in our heads, in terms of vernacular language, by its genotype, though it is so specified by biologists.
 Indeed, there are various theories of how people represent basic meanings in their heads.
 These theories include various sorts of verbal definitions, sets of features, or prototype examples (Cruse 1986; Murphy 2010; Smith & Medin 1981).
-However we think basic meanings are stored in the head, they set the range of possible situated meanings a word can have and the parameters via which new situated meanings can be formed in new contexts.
-Basic meanings and their relationships in sentences or propositions are a plausible domain for language-like symbolic processing and are the domain of semantics proper ("semantics" in its narrow sense) in linguistics.
+However we think basic meanings are stored in the head, they set the range of possible situational meanings a word can have and the parameters via which new situational meanings can be formed in new contexts (for logical formulations of this process, see: Barwise 1981, 1988; Barwise & Perry 1983)

-Situated meanings, on the other hand, are the contextually-derived meanings speakers and readers give words in actual contexts of use (Gee 2004, 2014a).
-Thus, to take a very simple example, we give different situated meanings to the word "coffee" in the examples below (Clark 1989):
+Situational meanings, on the other hand, are the contextually-derived meanings speakers and readers give words in actual contexts of use (Bergen 2012; Gee 2004, 2014a).
+Thus, to take a very simple example, we give different situational meanings to the word "coffee" in the examples below (Clark 1989):

 - 1. The coffee spilled, go get a mop.

 - 2. The coffee spilled, go get a broom.

 - 3. The coffee spilled, go stack it again.

-- 4. Big Coffee is as bad as Big Oil in the corporate world.
+- 4. Big Coffee is as bad as Big Oil.

 - 5. Her coffee skin gleamed in the moonlight.

 - 6. The coffee ice-cream is delicious.

 - 7. What the Americans call "coffee" isn't really coffee (i.e., it is not strong enough).